adrianolszewski/model-based-testing-hypotheses/README.md

 2. In our considerations we'll primarily employ two statistical methods: Wald's test and Wilk's Likelihood Ratio Test (LRT).
 We'll closely examine how these methods behave in various scenarios.

 3. Under the null hypothesis they provide asymptotically equivalent results.
 Asymptotically means "at infinite sample size".
 In real-world scenarios they will always differ, but unless you hit the "edge case", they will be rather consistent (at the end of the day, they assess a single thing).

-But still, $p-value_WALD \le p-value_LRT \le p_value_RAO$.
+But still, Wald ≥ LRT ≥ Rao or, equivalently, $p-value_{WALD} \le p-value_{LRT} \le p_value_{RAO}$.
 Even if you don't notice that.

 4. They may **noticeably** diverge in "edge cases", where the log-likelihood curve of a model parameter in the parameter space deviates from a parabolic shape.
 If you read either of the 3 first links, you will know what I mean.